feefladder/higherspace/book/src/soil_background.md

 # Soil

+## Four perspectives on software development

+As we have learned from our geometric endeavours, viewing something from different perspectives can give insights that cannot be gained from a single perspective only. <!-- Furthermore, it bears similarities to the narrative methodologies of Wekker (2016) and [Levy (2013)](http://www.newagefraud.org/smf/index.php?topic=4143).
+In White Innocence, Wekker uses a so-called "rag-picking" methodology, where she gathers knowledge from a diverse range of methodologies and sources to establish the concept of "White Innocence".
+In Disspelling Wetiko, Levy takes a somewhat analogous approach of gathering knowledge from diverse sources as different perspectives on a single "thing": the Wetiko mind-virus.
+The positionality of these two people, however, vastly differs: I am currently having huge doubts about actually quot -->
+Therefore, I will be using the following four perspectives on software development interchangeably:
+1. Mythological/literary
+2. Ecological
+3. Interpersonal
+4. Technical/literal

 ### Background/Soil

 Since this thesis is concerned with computer-technical subjects, but not geared to a computer-technical audience, I will use an analogy of soil ecology and agroecological farming throughout this thesis for explaining (socio)digital systems.
 Additionally, I will defend "playful engagement" [with the computer/AI] as an integral part of (open source) software development.